-If you’re prepping for a destination wedding, you’ve got your work cut out for you.
+If you’re wondering how to plan a destination wedding, you’ve got your work cut out for you.
 As if planning a wedding wasn’t already a big job on its own, you’ll be doing it all from a few hundred (or even a thousand) miles away from the site of where you’ll exchange vows.
 But fear not.
 We’ve asked wedding planning experts for their best tips on how to plan a destination wedding to make your big day abroad as perfect as it can be.

-Here is everything you need to know about planning a destination wedding.
+Here is everything you need to know about how to plan a destination wedding.

 Envision the big day

-When you first start planning, Andrea Freeman of Andrea Freeman Events in New York City, advises that you should think big.
+When you first start thinking about how to plan a destination wedding, Andrea Freeman of Andrea Freeman Events in New York City, advises that you should think big.
 Do you want your wedding on a white sandy beach?
 In the middle of a big city?
 Then factor in your budget and guest list.
 “You can't begin to work on the details without understanding the whole picture,” she says.
 Once you know where your wedding will be, you can work on the small details like your style, colors and design.

 Pick a destination